top of page

 Finding a Home in Falls Church

-They were also able to use the community health centers so the family could get the healthcare they needed, including a diagnosis for a reproductive condition his mother had struggled with for many years.
+Saddam's family was able to use the community health centers so the family could get the healthcare they needed, including a diagnosis for a reproductive condition his mother had struggled with for many years.

 Saddam attended Falls Church High School where he was a track and field athlete, president of his class and a recipient of the John Morris Athletic Scholarship.
 During his senior year of high school, his mother’s health issues required surgery.
 Since his parents relied on minimum wage jobs, Saddam stayed back to help his mother, giving up college out of state to instead attend Northern Virginia Community College and George Mason University.
 With the help of community healthcare, his mother’s surgery was a success, but the medical bills were a source of struggle for the family.